appliedfm/vstyle/docs/source/project_structure.rst

 Contains definitions that "extend" dependencies with additional instances, lemmas, etc.

-The directory contains subdirectories whose names end in ``Ext``.
+The directory contains subdirectories whose names end in ``Ext``, as in :file:`ext/{SomeLibrary}Ext`.
 For example, suppose one requires a lemma about lists that is not present in the standard Coq library.
-In this case, the lemma would be stored somewhere within ``ext/CoqExt/``.
+In this case, the lemma would be stored somewhere within :file:`ext/CoqExt/`.

 *Rationale:*